Texas

 Your Future is Waiting—And It’s Beautiful.

-Sober living provides the stable home base; an intensive outpatient program (IOP) delivers therapy, skills practice, relapse‑prevention, and family work several days per week.
+Sober living provides the stable home base; a structured outpatient program delivers therapy, skills practice, relapse‑prevention, and family work several days per week.
 The pairing keeps treatment momentum while you return to work or school.
 If evenings fit your schedule better, ask about night or hybrid tracks.
 For policy details and expectations, review Medicare coverage for IOP and NIDA treatment approaches.
-If you want a practical primer on why these two supports reinforce each other, see IOP and sober living: the perfect pair.
+If you want a practical primer on why these two supports reinforce each other, see how outpatient support can complement sober living.

 Your future is waiting.